 1. Offer myself joy: As I related in my post, “Offer Myself Joy!” this seemingly un-Buddhist thought is actually at the core of the Buddha dharma.
 When the Buddha started turning the wheel of the dharma and taught the Four Noble Truths, it was about how to end our suffering.
 Everything we are taught, while it may redound to other’s benefit, is necessary to end our suffering.
 This is not ego-centrism.
 But it is thinking about and caring for oneself.
-Indeed, if we do not care for ourselves, if we do not love ourselves, how can we truly offer joy to anyone else?
+Indeed, if we do not care for ourselves, if we do not love ourselves, we cannot truly offer joy to anyone else.

 2. Offer others joy: Throughout the day, we have an opportunity to make a difference in other people’s lives, even if just in a small way, and thus make a difference in our own lives.
 Within our family, rather than the constant bickering that is so often the norm in family life, offering others joy brings joy to ourselves.
 In our work, interacting with others in a way that offers them joy brings joy to ourselves.
 In our daily activities, whether it’s going grocery shopping or anything else, we have the opportunity again to either offer joy or be an anonymous cipher.
 This is the Five Precepts in action.

-The basic principle joining all these is that you treat someone with respect; that is what most of us long for.
+The basic principle joining all these actions is that you treat others with respect; that is what most of us long for.
 Don’t fall into the trap of offering someone advice unless asked, something you think they need, because most likely the person doesn’t want advice.
 See my post, “Letting Others Go Their Way.”

 3. Be in the company of loved ones and friends: Being in a nurturing environment is one of our Four Basic Needs (see my book, The Self in No Self).
 It’s an elemental need not just for humans, but indeed for most animals.
 Regardless of what is happening in the larger world, being able to feel safe and to laugh and love within ones personal circle is critically important.